inksharedsolutions/SusanLee/src/markdown-pages/privacy-policy.md

 This Policy explains what happens to any personal data that you provide to us, or that we collect from you whilst you visit our site and how we use cookies on this website.

-This Policy from time to time so please do review this Policy regularly.
+This Policy changes from time to time so please do review this Policy regularly.

 ##Information That We collect